LunaSare/spring2023-data-science/lectures/week5_lectures.md

 >
 > After this week, students will be able to:
 >
-> - Use the main markup format options in an rmarkdown document
+> - Use the main markup format syntax in an `rmarkdown` document
-> - Include images
+> - Include images from other URL or saved in a project
-> - Create basic plots
 > - Render simple rmarkdown documents (pdf, html, word)
+> - R Notebooks are not covered yet

 ---
 ### Other software for version control (5 min)